intelpen/docker_with_tensorflow2_gpu_and_pycharm/readme.md

 `--name pycharm_tensorflow_container` the name of the container you will run to get the pycharm window

-5. Run your pycharm IDE
+5. Run your pycharm IDE from a new terminal

 ```
 docker exec -it pycharm_tensorflow_name /opt/pycharm/bin/pycharm.sh
 ```
+6. You have now both Jupyter notebooks (runing in browser on localhost:8888) and Pycharm exported to the local machine desktop.

-6. Enjoy your first training using Pycharm from the docker in your local ubuntu desktop:
+7. Enjoy your first training of an [image classifier](classifier.py)  using Pycharm from the docker in your local ubuntu desktop:

 ![Pycharm Docker](pycharm_docker.png)

 Thanks to Bejamin Tan for the [Spark version](https://benjamintan.io/blog/2019/09/22/using-pycharm-ce-in-docker-for-great-good/)